 Explore one of the country’s best urban cultural parks.
 Balboa Park has a bit of everything, including grand architecture, diverse museums, cultural institutions, and captivating gardens.
 You visit spots that even locals don’t know about.
 Keep the camera handy for what might be the prettiest tour in town!

-San Diego Urban Park Tour Highlights
+San Diego Balboa Park Tour Highlights

 - Discover the inspiring, quirky, and fascinating history of one of the nation’s largest urban cultural parks

 - Uncover historical and architectural treasures hiding in plain sight

 - Explore a botanical garden’s vibrant collection of more than 2,100 plants

 - Learn about the early 20th century expositions that shaped Balboa Park